Local search, News, SEO,

 Search engine optimisation (SEO) should always be viewed as a long-term strategy rather than something that will drive instant results.

-But how can you tell if your investment is actually working hard for your vet practice?
+But how can you tell if your investment in SEO is actually working hard for your vet practice?

 … And what happens if it’s not working at all?

-These are important questions to ask because, ultimately, if your SEO isn’t providing you with beneficial outcomes, there’s no point in continuing to channel valuable investment into it.
+These are important questions to ask because, ultimately, if your SEO isn’t providing you with beneficial and quantifiable outcomes, there’s no point in channelling valuable investment into it.

-Plus, understanding how well your campaigns are performing will help you to make vital changes to your strategy to drive even better outcomes.
+Plus, understanding how well your SEO strategy is performing will help you to make vital changes to drive even better outcomes.

 Don’t forget: the online space is competitive and even the smallest increase in SEO results could mark the difference between getting the edge over your local competitor and securing that new pet owner or losing out.

-Here are some metrics to keep an eye on.
+Here are some metrics to keep an eye on, which can all be viewed in Google Analytics.

 An impression is made every time your site can be seen on a Search Engine Results Page (SERP) but isn’t clicked on by the searcher.